thomaskioko/blog/content/posts/kotlin-inject-anvil-integration.md

  kotlinInject-anvil-runtime-optional = { group = "software.amazon.lastmile.kotlin.inject.anvil", name = "runtime-optional", version.ref = "kotlin-inject-anvil" }
  ```

- `kotlinInject-anvil-runtime-optional` is optional and your project would work without it.
-I added it so I can get rid of my custom scope and use kotlin-inject-anvil's scopes, keeping everything consistent.
+ `kotlinInject-anvil-runtime-optional` is optional, and your project would work without it.
+I added it so I can get rid of my custom scope and use kotlin-inject-anvil's scopes to keep everything consistent.

- To make things easier, I created a bundle with kotlin-inject dependencies and I use that instead.
+ To make things easier, I created a bundle with kotlin-inject dependencies, and I use that instead.

 ``` yaml
  [bundles]